meyerauslander/table-of-contents/README.md

 5. Create a new Pull Request

 # Credits
-* The php code for the widget found in 'table-of-contents.php' was based on an existing widget (see 'index.php' in the sources folder).
+* The php code for the widget found in 'table-of-contents.php' was based on an existing widget (see 'index.php' in the 'sources' folder of this repository).
 The Java Script for the toc widget found in 'toc.js' was based on an existing script that was written to go with 'index.php' (see 'script.js' in the sources folder).
 Both pre-existing program files were provided by Shmuel Barkin.

+* The scrolling functionality was implemented based on a Java Script (application.js) from the Github website: https://guides.github.com/activities/hello-world.
+See also the 'sources' folder of this repository.